 Toxicology is a rapidly growing specialty in the United States.
 Given the opioid epidemic, the need for toxicology testing and laboratories has greatly increased.

-As a specialty toxicology is the process of testing patients for illicit substances, along with testing to ensure they are taking the proper dosage of their medication, this type of testing is both qualitative and quantitative.
+As specialty toxicology is the process of testing patients for illicit substances, along with testing to ensure they are taking the proper dosage of their medication, this type of testing is both qualitative and quantitative.
 Toxicology testing is generally utilized by pain management providers, general practitioners, family practices, psychologists, and psychiatrists.
-Due to the recent opioid crisis throughout the US, toxicology testing has become paramount in many providers treatment plans in order to diagnosis, monitor, and assist patients.
+Due to the recent opioid crisis throughout the US, toxicology testing has become paramount in many providers’ treatment plans in order to diagnose, monitor, and assist patients.

 The growing specialty of toxicology